 As with most things in life, moderation is the key to a healthy diet.
 Even if you can afford the finest gourmet foods and drinks that the world has to offer, that doesn’t mean that you should eat them all the time.
 Yes, you can have too much of a good thing.
 Continue reading Leadership lessons from Confucius: maintaining a healthy diet

 During periods of purification, he wore a plain robe made of coarse linen.
-During periods of purification, he simplified his diet and did not sleep in his usual place when at home.
+During periods of purification, he simplified his diet and did not sit in his usual place when at home.

 A leader doesn’t wear purple or maroon for the embroidered borders on his gown; he doesn’t use red or purple either for casual wear.
 During the summer, he wears a fine or coarse linen singlet, but never goes out without wearing an undergarment beneath it.
 He wears a black robe over a lambskin coat; a white robe over a fawn fur coat; and a yellow robe over a fox fur coat.
 His casual fur robes are long and have a shorter right sleeve.
 His nightgown is very long.
 He uses thick furs such as fox and badger as cushions.
-Except when he is in mourning, he can wear any type of adornment ornament on his girdle.
+Except when he is in mourning, he can wear any type of adornment on his girdle.
 Apart from his ceremonial robes, the layers of his other robes are cut to different lengths.
 At funerals, he doesn’t wear lambskin coats or black caps.
-On New Year’s Day, he attends court dressed in full court attire.
-(1)
+On the day of the Auspicious Moon Ceremony, he attends court dressed in full court attire.
+(1) (2)

 Even if the fashions have changed, dressing for success has never gone out of style.
 No matter whether it’s a Patagonia vest when you’re in Silicon Valley or a Savile Row suit when you’re in the City, you have to show that you’re one of the in-crowd and mean business.
 Continue reading Leadership lessons from Confucius: dressing for success